consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 up over years to the point where just the other day we handled an almost two terabits per second DDoS without any manual intervention.

-**David Mytton:** Where do you see VMs and containers fitting into this, as the classic building blocks of applications compared to the much smaller layers that the serverless functions exist in and then your own software layer?
+**David:** Where do you see VMs and containers fitting into this, as the classic building blocks of applications compared to the much smaller layers that the serverless functions exist in and then your own software layer?

-**John Graham-Cumming:** Our guess is that some people will still want to run a container where they've set everything up and they want to give us the container.
+**John:** Our guess is that some people will still want to run a container where they've set everything up and they want to give us the container.
 We're not ready yet to offer that service.
 I think that it is possible that we will.
 We've talked a little bit about our sort of thinking on